Cape Barren Island: Birds

+The Cape Barren goose is found on the island, as well as the other islands in the Furneaux Group and at other places around coastal regions of Australia.

+There are several important wetlands on the island, which provide habitat for wetland birds.
+The truwana rangers have discovered previously unknown birds.

 On 16 November 1982, the east coast lagoons were recognised as being wetlands of international importance by being designated Ramsar site no.256.
 The site comprises a 4370 ha complex of shallow, saline lagoons among stretches of coastal dunes and beaches.
 It supports various plants of special botanical interest, including nationally rare species, as well as many waterbirds.

-Access

-Airlines of Tasmania operates a twice-weekly scheduled air service from Launceston.
-Various charter flight operators offer flights from either Tasmania, Australia or Victoria, Australia.

-Cape Barren island is only a short boat trip away from Flinders Island.
-Cape Barren, with the other islands in the Furneaux Group, are a popular destination for sea kayaksers who attempt the crossing of Bass Strait to Tasmania from the Australian mainland at Wilsons Promontory, Victoria.